 - payments for using or for the right to use copyrights, patents, trademarks and other owners’ rights and other similar incomes;

-- payments for real-estate leases located in Slovenia;
+- payments for leases on real estate located in Slovenia;

-- payments for services provided by performing artists or sportsmen if these payments belong to another person (for example, a society within which they perform the service); and
+- payments for certain services provided by performing artists or sportspeople if these payments belong to another person (for example, a society within which they perform the service); and

-- payments for services where payments are made to people whose head office or place of actual management is located in countries outside the EU where the general (or average nominal) tax rate on profit is lower than 12.5%.
+- payments for certain services where payments are made to people whose head office or place of actual management is located in countries outside the EU where the general (or average nominal) tax rate on profit is below 12.5%.

 The tax on the abovementioned income is not paid if the income was paid:

 - to the Republic of Slovenia, a self-governing local unit in Slovenia or the Bank of Slovenia;

 - to a resident taxable person that has informed the income payer of its tax number; or

 - to a non-resident taxable person that is obliged to pay the tax on income generated through activities in a business unit or via a business unit in the Republic of Slovenia and who has informed the income payer of its tax number provided that the income was paid to that business unit.